xojs/xo/readme.md

 Enforce ES2015+ rules.
 Disabling this will make it not *enforce* ES2015+ syntax and conventions.

 *ES2015+ is parsed even without this option.
 You can already use ES2017 features like [`async`/`await`](https://github.com/lukehoban/ecmascript-asyncawait).

+### webpack

+Type: `boolean | object`
+Default: `false`

+Use [eslint-import-resolver-webpack](https://github.com/benmosher/eslint-plugin-import/tree/master/resolvers/webpack) to resolve import search paths.
+This is enabled automatically if a `webpack.config.js` file is found.

+Set this to a boolean to explicitly enable or disable the resolver.

+Setting this to an object enables the resolver and passes the object as configuration.
+See the [resolver readme](https://github.com/benmosher/eslint-plugin-import/blob/master/resolvers/webpack/README.md) along with the [webpack documentation](https://webpack.js.org/configuration/resolve/) for more information.

 ## TypeScript and Flow